 Ayida and John were having a large church wedding attended by family and friends.
 They had been living together their entire senior year of college and planned on getting married right after graduation.
-Ayida’s Haitain parents were very traditional in their life and family.
-They had married after college at which time Ayida’s mother was a stay-at-home mother and her father was a vice president at a large accounting firm.
+Ayida’s Haitian parents were very traditional in their life and family.
+They had married after college, at which time Ayida’s mother was a stay-at-home mother and her father was a vice president at a large accounting firm.
 The marriage was viewed as very strong by outsiders.
 John’s white parents had divorced when John was five.
-He and his younger sister lived with his mother who worked as an elementary school teacher and taught summer school to make ends meet.
+He and his younger sister lived with his mother, who worked as an elementary school teacher and taught summer school to make ends meet.
 The mother had a live-in boyfriend that she married when John was in high school.
-His stepfather was helpful in getting John summer jobs and encouraged John to attend the local community college before moving to the four-year university.
+His stepfather was helpful in getting John summer jobs and in encouraging him to attend community college before transferring into a four-year university.

-Ayida’s maid of honor, Susie, was Ayida’s college roommate freshman and sophomore year but had dropped out when finding out she was pregnant.
-She chose not to marry the father and was currently raising the child as a single parent and worked as a barista at a coffee shop.
-Her parents watched the baby so she could work 30 hours per week.
-John’s best man, Brad, began working construction after he graduated from high school and was in and out of relationships.
+Ayida’s maid of honor, Susie, was Ayida’s college roommate freshman and sophomore year, but had dropped out upon finding out she was pregnant.
+She chose not to marry the father and was currently raising the child as a single parent while working as a barista.
+Her parents helped with childcare so she could work 30 hours per week.
+John’s best man, Brad, began working construction after he graduated from high school, and was in and out of relationships.
 He was currently seeing a woman with two teenage children from a previous marriage.
 Ayida and John had a gay couple as ushers.
-Steve and Roger were married for almost ten years, had adopted a daughter, and were starting a web-based business together.
+Steve and Roger had been married for almost ten years, had adopted a daughter, and were starting a web-based business together.

-This scenario is representative of the many types of families in today’s society—interracial relationships, divorce, blended families, serial monogamy, same-sex marriage, adoption, and more!
+This scenario is representative of the many types of families in today’s society—interracial relationships, divorce, blended families, serial monogamy, same-sex marriage, adoption, and more.
 Our families may have different structures, but they have similar purposes.
-We learn our family’s worldview and sometimes we duplicate the beliefs and activities of our family.
+Oftentimes, we learn our family’s worldview; subsequently, we may or may not choose to duplicate the beliefs and activities of our family.
 In this module, you’ll examine family relationships and challenges in family life.